PhaserEditor2D/helpcenter-phaser3/README.md

 If you follow the Phaser community since the Phaser 2 days, maybe you remember the [Phaser Chains](https://chains-phaser2.phasereditor2d.com/) tool we did for Phaser 2.
 It also was included in the Phaser Editor v1 and Phaser Editor v2.

-It had certain popularity, because its particular way for browsing the Phaser API.
+It had certain popularity because of its particular way of browsing the Phaser API.

-Now, we include it the Unofficial Phaser Help Center.
+Now, we include it in the Unofficial Phaser Help Center.

 ### API chains

 The particularity of this view is that it shows all the elements of the Phaser API in a list.
 It renders the member with its full name and signature.
 But also, and this is the key point, it shows chains elements.

-In Phaser games, you can write lot of code that with a chain of property/method class.
+In Phaser games, you can write a lot of code with a chain of property/method class.
 For example, you load the assets this way:

 ```
 this.load.spritesheet(...)